MS in Psychology for MFT and LPCC Licenses

 MFT students must have at least 306 hours of supervised experience in a practicum that meets State requirements.
 Also, students discuss their practicum experiences with their faculty adviser(s), and write two papers critically analyzing insights from these experiences.

-More details on the MA program leading the MFT license, as well as the LPCC license, can be found in the two versions of WISR’s “OFFICIAL PROGRAM DESCRIPTION: MASTER OF ARTS IN PSYCHOLOGY, DESIGNED TO LEAD TOWARD THE MFT LICENSE AND ALSO THE LPCC LICENSE, Revised, May 2012.” . . . go to:
+More details on the MS program leading the MFT license, as well as the LPCC license, can be found in the two versions of WISR’s “OFFICIAL PROGRAM DESCRIPTION: MASTER OF ARTS IN PSYCHOLOGY, DESIGNED TO LEAD TOWARD THE MFT LICENSE AND ALSO THE LPCC LICENSE, Revised, July 2016.” . . . go to: